 Every human is entitled to an acceptable quality and standard of living.
-It is our obligation to proactively facilitate critical conversation about human welfare.
+It is our obligation to engage in and facilitate critical conversation about human welfare.

-We cultivate and support a vibrant, engaged and truly diverse membership of health and human service professionals.
+We crave and cultivate a vibrant, engaged and truly diverse membership of health and human service professionals.

 - We grow, develop and empower health and human service professionals through emerging and evidence based programs.